1. Can IB-Matlab be used with other brokers?

 9. I saw in the online User Guide that IB-Matlab added a nice new feature – can I get it?

 You get the very latest version of IB-Matlab, including all the latest additions and improvements, when you purchase a new license or renew an existing one.
-If you do not wish to wait for the end of your license year, you can always renew immediately for $99.
-However, the new license year will start from that moment onward (in other words, you will lose the unused portion of your current annual license).
-For example, if you purchased the license on 1/1/2014 then it is good until 1/1/2015.
-If you choose to renew and get the latest IB-Matlab version on 9/9/2014, then your new license will expire on 9/9/2015, so you gain the latest IB-Matlab version but you lose about 4 months of your current annual license (worth about ~$30).
+If you do not wish to wait for the end of your license year, you can always renew your license immediately.
+However, the new license term will start from that moment onward (in other words, you will lose the unused portion of your current license).
+For example, if you purchased a 1-year license on 1/1/2014, it is good until 1/1/2015.
+If you then choose to renew and get the latest IB-Matlab version on 9/9/2014, then your new license will expire on 9/9/2015, so you gain the latest IB-Matlab version but you lose about 4 months of your current annual license (worth ~$30 for a regular 1-year commercial license).
 The choice is yours.

-10. What happens when the licensed year is over?
+10. What happens when the license term is over?

-When you purchase the IB-Matlab license (or renewal), it will work for a full year.
+When you purchase a 1-year IB-Matlab license (or renewal), it will work for a full year.
 A short time before the year is over, you will start seeing a notification message in your Matlab console (Command Window) alerting you about this.
 This message will only appear during the initial connection to IB, so it will not affect your regular trading session.
 When the year is over, IB-Matlab will stop working.
-You can renew the license for additional years for only $99 per year.
-If you wish to be independent of such annual renewals, you can purchase multi-year renewals in advance, for a reduced cost.
+You can renew the license for additional years for only $99 per year (for a regular commercial license).
+If you wish to be independent of such annual renewals, you can purchase multi-year renewals, for a reduced cost.

 Yes: you will need to first deactivate IB-Matlab on your existing computer (I will walk you through this procedure) and then activate it on the new computer.
-In other words, don’t format your old disk before you deactivate IB-Matlab, otherwise you will not be able to activate the new computer… You can make up to 3 such activations at no extra cost; additional switches incur a small handling fee.
+At any one time, each IB-Matlab license will only be activated on a single computer (unless you purchase a site license).
+You can make up to 3 activations per year at no extra cost; additional switches will incur a small handling fee.

 12. I have a laptop and desktop, and I use them interchangeably – can I use IB-Matlab on both?

 Yes, but you will need to purchase two separate IB-Matlab licenses.
-IB-Matlab’s license is tied to a specific computer.
+IB-Matlab’s license is tied to a specific computer, unless you purchase a site license.

 13. Can IB-Matlab be compiled and deployed?